ossamamehmood/Hacktoberfest/README.md

 ## This Project Is Perfect For Your First Pull Request

-🗣 **Hacktoberfest encourages participation in the open source community, which grows bigger every year.
-Complete the challenge and earn a limited edition T-shirt.**
+🗣 **Hacktoberfest is an annual event that encourages participation in the open source community.
+This year, the event will be held from October 1st-31st and participants can earn a limited edition T-shirt by completing four pull requests.
+Registering for Hacktoberfest is easy and only takes a few minutes.
+Simply visit the website and provide your name, email address, and preferred shirt size.
+You'll also need to create a GitHub account if you don't already have one.
+Once you're registered, you can start making pull requests to any open source project on GitHub.
+To earn a shirt, you must make four pull requests between October 1st and 31st.
+So what are you waiting for?
+Register now and start contributing to the open source community!**

 📢 **Register [here](https://hacktoberfest.digitalocean.com) for Hacktoberfest and make four pull requests (PRs) between October 1st-31st to grab free SWAGS 🔥.**